sjkp/Microsoft-teams-docs/teams/tab_schema.md

 ## `accentColor` (string, required)

 A color to use in conjunction with the extension's icons.
+The value must be a valid HTML color code starting with '#', for example `#4464ee`.

 ## `configUrl` (string, required)